Buschti/Bike-Computer/README.md

 ### Conclusion and Outlook

-This work demonstrates that a fully functional bicycle computer can be created with simple means—independent of commercial solutions.
+This work demonstrates that a fully functional bicycle computer can be created with simple means - independent of commercial solutions.
 Future versions could include features like a search function, energy-efficient routing for e-bikes, or smartphone connectivity to transfer preplanned routes.
 The project serves not only as a technical example of embedded navigation but also as an inspiration for further student developments at OTH Regensburg.